This or That? Common Puppy Training Pitfalls and How to Avoid Them

 The first few nights are the hardest and humans are hard-wired to be sympathetic to cries from the young, but you need to set the puppy up for success.
 Before bedtime, make sure you tire them out and let them fully explore their new space (with supervision) the first few days they are home.
 Make sure they’ve had time RIGHT before bed to go potty.
 Also, ideally, all day long during the first day, you should work on familiarizing them with the crate -- tossing treats in to let them explore and leave as they wish, so they don’t fear the crate, but they see it is a safe place to be (with treats!).

 At bedtime, you want to have a piece of fabric from the breeder or shelter that smells like the littermates, and/or something warm like a hot water bottle.
 Have the crate close your bed, so it is easy to stick your fingers in so they know you are near.
 The first few days, you are likely to get a bit of crying, but it is critical to tough it out so the puppy feels comfortable and secure in their crate, and critical life skills that they can be alone and cope.
-Petmate and Diggs both make excellent high-quality crates aimed at creating a safe and relaxing space for your pet at bed time or when you leave the house and they need to be created.
+Petmate makes excellent high-quality crates aimed at creating a safe and relaxing space for your pet at bed time or when you leave the house and they need to be created.

 How should I train my puppy not to bite?